purplehazech/fluffy-broccoli/README.md

 Run `grunt` for building and `grunt serve` for preview.

+Run `docker build -t fluffy-broccoli .`` to create a docker container from `dist/`.

 ## Testing

 Running `grunt test` will run the unit tests with karma.

 ## Deploy

-Running ``cf push -b https://github.com/cloudfoundry/staticfile-buildpack.git -p dist/ -m 64M fluffy-broccoli`` will deploy this on a cloudfoundry instance.
+Running `cf push -b https://github.com/cloudfoundry/staticfile-buildpack.git -p dist/ -m 64M fluffy-broccoli` will deploy this to a cloudfoundry instance.

+Run `docker run -ti --rm -p 8080:80 fluffy-broccoli` to run dockerized nginx exposing this on port 8080.